matthoffner/backseat-pilot/README.md

 # backseat-pilot

-A slightly opinionated, hackable vscode extension for running local llms.
+vscode extension using llm to write, refactor and prompt.

 ### server